learn-co-curriculum/phase-0-macos-env-ruby/README.md

 ### Check your work

-If you get this error: `Warning: gnupg-1.4.19 already installed`, GnuPG is installed, but it may not be linked properly.
+If you get an error saying "Warning: gnupg-1.4.19 already installed", GnuPG is installed, but it may not be linked properly.
 To fix:

 1. Open the "Terminal" application using "Spotlight Search"
 2. Type `brew link gnupg` and press `<Enter>`